-Residential care building means a building which is a place of residence where 10% or more of persons who reside there need physical assistance in conducting their daily activities and to evacuate the building during an emergency (including any aged care building) but does not include -
+Residential care building means a building which is a place of residence where 10% or more of persons who reside there need physical assistance in conducting their daily activities and to evacuate the building during an emergency (including any aged care building) but does not include:

-(a) a hospital; or

-(b) a dwelling in which 2 or more members of the same family and not more than 2 other persons would ordinarily be resident; or

-(c) a place of residence where only one resident needs physical assistance to conduct their daily activities and to evacuate the building during an emergency.
+- (a) a hospital; or - (b) a dwelling in which 2 or more members of the same family and not more than 2 other persons would ordinarily be resident; or - (c) a building accommodating five or less residents; or - (d) a building in which only one resident requires physical assistance to conduct their daily activities and to evacuate the building during an emergency.

-Responsible person means a person without an evacuation impairment nominated by the owner, manager or service provider of a residential care building to provide evacuation support to the building's occupants and who is -
+Responsible person means a person without an evacuation impairment nominated by the owner, manager or service provider of a residential care building to provide evacuation support to the building's occupants and who is:

-(a) onsite, alert and able to hear or otherwise immediately respond to an activation of the building's fire alarm at all times; or

-(b) if asleep and on duty in the part of the building used to provide residential care, able to hear and immediately respond to an activation of the building's fire alarm at all times.
+- (a) on-site, alert and able to hear or otherwise immediately respond to an activation of the building's fire alarm at all times; or - (b) if asleep and on duty in the part of the building used to provide residential care, able to hear and immediately respond to an activation of the building's fire alarm at all times.